BoPeng/home-media-organizer/README.md

 where at least the first one appears to be [what PLEX server uses](https://exiftool.org/forum/index.php?topic=13287.0).

 Another way to get the date is to obtain it from the filename.
 In this case, a pattern used by [datetime.strptime](https://docs.python.org/3/library/datetime.html) needs to be specified to extract date information from filename.
-For example, if the filename is `video-2000-07-29 10:32:05.mp4`, you can use
+For example, if the filename is `video-2000-07-29 10:32:05-party.mp4`, you can use

 ```
+# note that the filename pattern is only needed for the starting date part.
-hmo set-exif path/to/video-200-07-29 10:32:05.mp4 --from-filename 'video-%Y-%m-%d %H:%M:%S.mp4'
+hmo set-exif path/to/video-200-07-29 10:32:05.mp4 --from-filename 'video-%Y-%m-%d %H:%M:%S'
 ```

 You can also specify meta information as a list of `KEY=VALUE` pairs directly, as in